-Drawings represent payments on account of profits which may be allocated to members.
-The amount of such drawings is set at the beginning of each financial year, taking into account the anticipated cash needs of the LLP and may be reclaimed from members until profits have been allocated to them.
-Unallocated profits are included within members' other interests, classified as equity, advanced drawings in excess of allocated profits are included within 'Amounts due from members' in debtors, and allocated profits in excess of drawings are included within 'Amounts due to members' as a liability.
+Drawings on account represent payments on account of profits that have not yet been divided.
+The amount of such drawings is set at the beginning of each financial year, taking into account the anticipated cash needs of the LLP, including payment of divided profits in excess of drawings on account, and may be reclaimed from members until profits have been divided and allocated to them.
+Undivided profits are included within members' other interests, classified as equity, advanced drawings in excess of divided profits are included within 'Amounts due from members' in debtors, and divided profits in excess of drawings on account are included within 'Amounts due to members' as a liability.